shuftipro/Android-SDK/Shuftipro Sdk/README.md

 ## SDK Installation Guide
 In your **Android Project** follow below steps.
+1. Download the 'shuftipro-sdk.aar' file from `Shuftipro Sdk` folder
-1. Select File → New → New Module → Import .aar package from the top menu of Android Studio.
+2. Select File → New → New Module → Import .aar package from the top menu of Android Studio.
-2. Select the provided 'shuftipro-sdk.aar' file.
+3. Select the provided 'shuftipro-sdk.aar' file.
-3. Right-click on 'app module' → Select 'Open Module setting'.
+4. Right-click on 'app module' → Select 'Open Module setting'.
-4. Select 'Dependencies' from the right pane.
+5. Select 'Dependencies' from the right pane.
-5. Select '+' icon from the top right corner → select 'module dependency' → select 'shuftipro-sdk'.
+6. Select '+' icon from the top right corner → select 'module dependency' → select 'shuftipro-sdk'.

 ## Verifications: